SWAT-team-1/Final_project/README.md

 [trello](https://trello.com/b/TEUwMKJE/rentaxon)

 ## User Stories

+1- Authentication

-As a user i can create profile
+As a user I can create profile, can sign in so i can used the website

 - given [user name ,password, user email , phone number]
 - when [user asked to sign up]
 - then [the user can use the website]

-As a user i can sign in so i can used the website

 - given [user name ,password]
 - when [user asked to sign in]